edmeehan/edmeehan.github.io/_projects/2019-02-01-hostandporter.md

     - Javascript
     - LESS
 ---
-I was hired by [Caava design](https://caavadesign.com/) to build a product catalog website for their client Host & Porter.<!--more--> I have been following their owner and creative director [Cody Small on behance.com](https://www.behance.net/codysmall) for some time and was excited to have an opportunity to work with them.
+I was hired by [Caava design](https://caavadesign.com/) to build a product catalog website for their client Host & Porter.
+I have been following their owner and creative director [Cody Small on behance.com](https://www.behance.net/codysmall) for some time and was excited to have an opportunity to work with them.

 ### WordPress Development